odoo/documentation/accounting/receivables/customer_payments/recording.rst

 What are the different ways to record a payment?
 ================================================

-In Odoo, a payment can either be linked directly to an invoice or be a stand alone record for use on a later date:
+In Twenty20, a payment can either be linked directly to an invoice or be a stand alone record for use on a later date:

 - If a payment is linked to an invoice, it reduces the amount due of